Bean bag chair: History

-Piero Gatti, Cesare Paolini and Franco Teodoro, inspired by their designer predecessors, came up in 1968 with the design of Sacco, the "shapeless chair".
-Although it was not the first design of an amorphous chair in Italian history, Sacco was the first successful product created in partnership with Zanotta.
-The predecessor of the product had a significant design flaw.
+Piero Gatti, Cesare Paolini, and Franco Teodoro, inspired by their designer predecessors, developed Sacco, the "shapeless chair" in 1968.
+Although it was not the first amorphous chair design in Italian history, Sacco was the first successful product created in partnership with Zanotta.
+The product's predecessor had a significant design flaw.
 It was unable to sustain its form and never reached production.
 Sacco addressed that flaw with the use of leather for the exterior and carefully placed stitching.
-The use of leather was not coincidental, as it was a product of national pride in Italy at that time.
-The target user of the chair was the hippie community, as their non-conformist values aligned with the chair's unconventional design.
+The use of leather was not coincidental, as it was a product of national pride in Italy at the time.
+The target user for the chair was the hippie community, whose nonconformist values aligned with the chair's unconventional design.

-Sacco is part of the permanent collection of the most important museums of contemporary art throughout the world, such as the Museum of Modern Art in New York City, the Centre Pompidou in Paris, and the Victoria and Albert Museum in London.
+Sacco is part of the permanent collections of some of the most important museums of contemporary art worldwide, such as the Museum of Modern Art in New York City, the Centre Pompidou in Paris, and the Victoria and Albert Museum in London.

-Sacco was part of the 1972 exhibition at the Museum of Modern Art in New York Italy: The New Domestic LandscapeAchievements and Problems of Italian Design.
+Sacco was part of the 1972 exhibition at the Museum of Modern Art in New York, Italy: The New Domestic LandscapeAchievements and Problems of Italian Design.

 In 2025, the Sacco was included in Pirouette: Turning Points in Design, an exhibition at the Museum of Modern Art featuring "widely recognized design icons [...] highlighting pivotal moments in design history."